Fifty Licks: History

 Owner Chad Draizin had graduated from NSU University School and studied beer brewing at the University of Florida before an internship at Portland Brewing.
 After realizing brewing beer on an industrial level was not for him, he began Fifty Licks as an ice cream truck in 2009.
 That ice cream truck, which operates only during the summer, was named one of Portland's "best new food carts" in 2011 by The Oregonian.
 "Fifty Licks" is an estimate of the number of licks required to eat one scoop.

 In 2013, Draizin opened the first brick and mortar location in the Hosford-Abernethy neighborhood, and Vox Media's Eater selected Fifty Licks as seventh on a list of "16 worthy ice cream candidates that opened across the country over the past year or so" to be included on its "Eater National Ice Cream Heatmap".

-Fifty Licks is a small-batch handmade ice cream shop in Portland, Oregon.
-Their ice cream is lusciously high in butterfat and eggs, and their flavors lean towards elegant & aromatic.